 The Ariens 24-inch Deluxe is self-propelled with 6 forward and 2 reverse speeds.
 It has one of the best power steering implementation on the market.
 Electric start, remote chute control, and a powerful Halogen headlight round out the features.
 This is a heavy all-steel machine that is easy to operate.

 If you deal with heavier snow, this is your best choice.
-Its superior throwing power also makes it great on wider driveways.
+Its superior throwing power also makes it great on wider driveways (check out the Ariens Deluxe 28 if you have a long driveway).
 Ariens makes a solid product and this two stage snowblower is their best offering yet.

 Cub Cadet 2x 24 inch